 Information is needed at all corporate levels in order to identify, assess and carry out the decisions made relative to the treatment of risk, as well as deploy the control activities defined in order to reach the goals defined.
-The correct functioning of the Internal Control and Risk Management System is based on an active sharing of the duties between the company divisions involved.
+The correct functioning of the ICRMS is based on an active sharing of the duties between the company divisions involved.
 An efficient Internal Control System strives to:

-- a) eliminate the methodological/organizational overlaps between the different control functions; - b) share the assessment methods used by the different control functions; - c) improve the communication between the control functions and corporate bodies; - d) reduce the risk of "partial" or "misaligned" information; - e) capitalize on the information and assessments made by the different control functions.
+- eliminate the methodological/organizational overlaps between the different control functions; - share the assessment methods used by the different control functions; - improve the communication between the control functions and corporate bodies; - reduce the risk of "partial" or "misaligned" information; - capitalize on the information and assessments made by the different control functions.